 A few years ago, an essential requirement for a server was that its processor has the best performance.
 However, the priorities have changed thanks to the increasing environmental awareness and the impact of the energy crisis.
-Nowadays, one of the most decisive factors is how green the server is and how low the energy consumption of the different components like the CPU, storage drive, or RAM is.
+Nowadays, one of the most decisive factors is how green or eco-friendly the server is and how low the energy consumption of the different components like the CPU, storage drive, or RAM is.

 We all know that carbon footprint is the total amount of gases we release into the atmosphere.
 Still, we mostly hear about this topic regarding cars, and factories, not servers and software.